 |||Y. Namihira, “Relationship between nonlinear effective area and modefield diameter for dispersion shifted fibres”, Electron.
 Lett.
 30 (3), 262 (1994)|

-See also: modes, Gaussian beams, beam radius, effective mode area, fiber joints, fibers, single-mode fibers, dispersion-shifted fibers, Spotlight article 2014-07-28
+See also: modes, Gaussian beams, beam radius, effective mode area, fiber joints, mode field converters, fibers, single-mode fibers, dispersion-shifted fibers, Spotlight article 2014-07-28

 and other articles in the category fiber optics and waveguides